World of Warcraft’s seventh expansion, Battle for Azeroth, is now available.

 That makes leveling more fun, though it still takes a long, long time to level a new character.

-The focus on faction conflict has inspired two new cooperative modes that put players against A.I. opponents that represent the opposing faction.
+The focus on faction conflict has inspired two new cooperative modes that put players against A.I. opponents who represent the opposing faction.

 Island Expeditions are three-man scenarios that pit the team against three enemies using what Blizzard calls “advanced A.I.”
 That means the enemies will act more like players, pursuing goals proactively and filling class roles.
 The expeditions take inspiration from action RPGs, with randomized areas that mix up the experience each time.
 Players’ main goal will be obtaining resources more quickly than their foes, and expeditions should last 15 to 20 minutes.
 While primarily meant for PvE, there is a PvP mode that replaces the opposing A.I. with teams from the enemy faction.